 Sheath: The versatile modular Zytel sheath is as important as the knife itself.
 With the sheath’s snap-together components, the operator can mount the knife vertically on MOLLE, horizontally on a belt, or in a traditional drop-leg belt mount fashion.

 5: Kershaw Knockout – Best bushcraft knife under 100$

 The Knockout is one of the coolest knives that Kershaw has made in recent years.
-It features The Aluminum handle is flat on the lock side, contoured on the outside, and the lock bar is black.
-Its available in two colors, a black handle with a stonewashed blade and an olive-green handle with a black blade, provides great contrast between the handle and blade.
+It features an Aluminum handle that is flat on the lock side, contoured on the outside, and the lock bar is black.
+It’s available in two colors, a black handle with a stonewashed blade and an olive-green handle with a black blade, which provide great contrast between the handle and blade.

 Blade: The blade is made of Sandvik 14C28N stainless steel, which provides extra strength, good edge retention, and corrosion resistance.
-Black matte blade finish offers a handsome, rugged appearance and helps hide scrapes and fingerprints.
+A black matte blade finish offers a handsome, rugged appearance and helps hide scrapes and fingerprints.

 6: Morakniv Bushcraft knife – best all around bushcraft knife